Investing Simple Logo

 Roth IRA

-Roth IRAs are slightly different, as contributions are after-tax.
+Roth IRAs are slightly different, as contributions are made with your post-tax income.

-This means the account grows tax-free and when you take distributions in retirement they will be completely tax-free.
+This means the account grows tax-free.
+In addition, when you take distributions in retirement - they will be completely tax-free.

 Typically, younger people tend to gravitate toward Roth IRAs because they assume that they are in a lower tax bracket now than they will be in the future.